TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-tomb-of-the-last-rehari.md

 ---
-title: "Tomb of the Last Rehari"
+title: "Tomb of the Last Rehani"
 type: "Chapter"
 ---